kutuzovdaniel579-jpg/Caliphate-of-Zolaria/README.md

-# Welcome to The Imperial State Of Zolaria!
+# Welcome to The Caliphate of Zolaria!

-### What is The ISZ?
+### What is The CoZ?
-The ISZ or Imperial State of Zolaria is an Discord server containing different topics.
+The CoZ or Caliphate of Zolaria is an Discord server containing different topics.

 When applying, please note that ```MR. Dictator Mbappe JR``` invited u

-U can join by clicking [Discord Server](https://discord.gg/MWETwpwPsD)
+U can join by clicking [Discord Server](https://discord.gg/vy4RcU6crg)